undercoat/undercoat/packages/backdrop/README.md

 ## Description

-Breadcrumbs is a logically and functionally independent reusable page component (block), which represents a camouflage surface.
+Backdrop is a logically and functionally independent reusable page component (block), which represents a camouflage surface.
 It appears behind all other surfaces in the UI to make it disabled. Сommonly used with dialog component (modal).

 ## Installation